 Users should be able to search for the described objects on the customised web platform and export editions of the book series in just a single click.

-In the second step, the content of the books (text, images, metadata, etc.) was automatically extracted and structured for each object or monument.
+Secondly, the content of the books (text, images, metadata, etc.) was automatically extracted and structured for each object or monument.
 The content was then enriched with geographical data, which enables users of the platform to find the objects via Google Maps.

-In a further step, Acodis set up the platform Kds-Online, which was equipped with a search engine with numerous filter functions.
+Lastly, Acodis set up the platform Kds-Online, which was equipped with a search engine with numerous filter functions.
 To enable corrections and updates of the entries, a data editor was set up, which allows the authors to keep the content valid and up to date.